Top Ukrainian official says Kyiv finds Indian-made components in Russian attack drones

 Further, Ukrainian diplomats raised the issue with EU Sanctions Envoy David O’Sullivan ahead of his recent visit to New Delhi.
 The allegations complicate India’s delicate balance between upholding ties with Russia and adhering to international norms, particularly in relation to exports of dual-use technology.

-Ukraine Urges Global Action to Halt Drone Supply Chain
+Ukraine Calls for Action to Stop Drone Supply Chain

 Ukrainian official Andriy Yermak, citing the Hindustan Times report on his official Telegram channel, expressed concern over the presence of Indian parts in hostile drones.
 He stated, “Unfortunately, we are finding Indian components in Russian attack drones.”